mrtolkien/lol_id_tools/README.md

 The package relies on [rapidfuzz](https://github.com/rhasspy/rapidfuzz) for string matching.

-This documentation pertains to `v1.0.0`, and future releases should stay compatible with its syntax.
+This documentation pertains to version `1.0.0` and forward.

 # Installation